This easy board and batten tutorial can transform any room!

 I’m really excited to share this easy board and batten tutorial with you!
 On Monday I showed you guys our new Homework Room, and I have to say… I’m still smitten every time I pass this room.
 And it makes me even happier when I see Ellie sitting at the table working on her summer workbook.
 Yep, I’m that mom.

-So today I thought I would share with you guys how we installed the board and batten.
+So today I thought I would share with you guys the clever way we installed the board and batten.
 Let me just warn you now, this is the lazy way… not even gonna lie.
 I honestly did not feel like taking down my baseboards so we just figured out a way to get the board and batten look.

 Board and Batten Supplies